 ► Constant change

 All these potential pitfalls can be overcome, however, when enterprises are properly trained and prepared to manage these new additions to their legacy systems.
-Enterprises must take accountability for the numerous point to point integrations within the enterprise, especially when so many different applications that are coming and going across locations, departments, and job roles.
+Enterprises must take accountability for the numerous point-to-point integrations within the enterprise, especially when so many different applications are coming and going across locations, departments, and job roles.

 A Better Way to Do Application Integration

 The amount of applications that an enterprise must integrate is increasing by the day.
 Cleo’s application integration and API solutions can seamlessly connect your best-of-breed enterprise and SaaS applications easily and efficiently.
 With pre-built application connectors, a simplified information flow, and real-time visibility, embracing and taking advantage of an enterprise application integration platform promises more benefits than previous one-off and custom approaches.

 As part of its ecosystem integration platform, Cleo provides customers across industries a next-generation application integration solution designed to quickly integrate new applications by leveraging connectors, system and technology adapters, APIs, and design wizards.
 The result: Enterprises can easily build and manage end-to-end integrations between internal and partner systems for comprehensive business process visibility.

 Learn more about application integration and application onboarding in the "How to Improve Application and Trading Partner Onboarding" white paper.